brainglobe/brainglobe-segmentation/README.md

 ```

 N.B.
 Your data will need to be registered to an anatomical atlas first.

 ## Usage
 See [user guide](https://brainglobe.info/documentation/brainglobe-segmentation/index.html).

-If you have any questions, head over to the [image.sc forum](https://forum.image.sc/tag/brainglobe).

-## Contributing

-Contributions are very welcome.
-Please see the [developers guide](https://brainglobe.info/community/developers/index.html).
+## Seeking help or contributing
+We are always happy to help users of our tools, and welcome any contributions.
+If you would like to get in contact with us for any reason, please see the [contact page of our website](https://brainglobe.info/contact.html).

-### Citing brainglobe-segmentation
+## Citing brainglobe-segmentation

 If you find brainglobe-segmentation useful, and use it in your research, please let us know and also cite the paper: